adriansteffan/reactive/template/README.md

 ## Setup

+## Deployment / Production

 For deployment, you will need[docker](https://docs.docker.com/engine/install/)

-Prepare your `.env` file by following the instructions laid out in the `.env.template` file.

-* For deployment/production, a `.env` file is enough.
-* For development, create a `.env.development` file for the dev servers and a `.env` file to test the deployment locally.

-## Deployment / Production

 To build the docker images, run